-The BA Politics has been designed to provide a comprehensive understanding of human political relations in all their complex manifestations.
-Politics encompasses philosophical, theoretical, institutional and issue-based concerns relating to governance.
-The BA Politics programme aims to develop knowledge and understanding of political values, motivations, aims, means, processes and outcomes.
+The BA Politics and International Relations programme therefore places questions of political and international order and decision-making at the centre of student learning.
+It aims to develop knowledge and understanding of political values, motivations, aims, means, processes and outcomes.
 From the outset, the programme engages students with the interactions between people, ideas and institutions in order to understand how political power works in practice.
-Students are familiarised with the varied analytical and physical locations of political agency, including ideational, discourse, local, sectoral, national, regional and global.
-The ways in which political power, justice, order, conflict, legitimacy, accountability, obligation, sovereignty, mediation, security, governance and decision-making.
+Students are familiarised with the varied analytical and physical locations of political agency, including ideational, discourse, local, sectoral, national, and regional and global.
+They explore the challenges of traditional and emerging geopolitics and questions of governance, democracy and human rights in a post-colonial world.
+The ways in which political values are established and contested and the distribution of political resources links to key questions of political power, privilege, rights, ethics, identity, justice, order, conflict, legitimacy, accountability, obligation, sovereignty, mediation, security, governance and decision-making.

-The BA politics programme is diverse and wide-ranging but offers particular expertise in classical, critical and applied political thought; post-Cold War geostrategy, foreign policy and security; institutional and comparative politics and policy-making; and regional studies of Europe, the Middle East, Asia and Africa.
-The boundaries of politics as a discipline are fluid and dynamic and the programme reflects this through a systematic engagement with relevant interdisciplinary fields including international relations, development studies, sociology, cultural studies, behavioural psychology, philosophy, geography and political economy.
+The BA Politics and International Relations programme is diverse and wide-ranging but offers particular expertise in classical, critical, and applied political thought; post-Cold War geostrategy, foreign policy and security; institutional and comparative politics and policy- making; contested concepts and practices of ethics and sovereignty; post-colonial politics and regional studies of Europe, the Middle East, Asia and Africa.
+As cognate disciplines, the boundaries of Politics and International Relations are fluid and dynamic and the programme reflects this through a systematic engagement with relevant interdisciplinary fields including development studies, sociology, cultural studies, behavioural psychology, philosophy, geography and political economy.

-Our teaching programme is structured to support students' transition to higher education and progression through each academic year, culminating in the successful completion of the BA Politics course.
-The first-year programme provides an introduction to key concepts and structures of government and how these impact on political behaviour and decisionmaking.
-It also embeds the study of politics in a wider context by providing a grounding in international relations and development studies.
+progression through each academic year, culminating in the successful completion of the BA Politics and International Relations programme The first-year programme provides an introduction to key concepts and structures of government and how these impact on political behaviour and decision-making.
+It also embeds the study of politics and international relations in a wider context by providing a grounding in development studies.
 There is a focus on creative and critical thinking as students apply their knowledge to themes such as our changing democracy, problems of global governance and the politics of immigration.
 In the second year students deepen their understanding of theoretical approaches and learn to apply these within a wide range of option modules.
 At this stage the programme fosters a critical awareness of conflicting narratives of the state and of governance, particularly since the Cold War, in relation to society and to the international community.
 Through a choice of country and regional studies it also develops knowledge and understanding of different political systems; the nature and distribution of power within and between them; the social, economic, historical and cultural contexts within which they operate; and the relationships between them.
 There is also an introduction to research methods for academic and professional purposes and a focus on analytical methods such as comparative method.
 In the final year students may opt to tailor their degree to a more 'academic' pathway or a more 'professional' pathway, completing either a traditional academic dissertation or a professionally-oriented research report.
-The core of the theory aspect of the programme is a study of equality, justice and citizenship, supplemented by options on radical democracy and advanced readings in political theory.
-The final year class on policy-making can be accompanied by a range of options with interdisciplinary and contemporary relevance.
+In the third year the programme revolves around linked studies of postcolonial theory and practice, ethics and morality in international relations, and the contestation of sovereignty.
+These may be accompanied by a range of options with interdisciplinary and contemporary relevance.